 by Tony Attwood

-The instrumentation is also (I think) in terms of Dylan: acoustic guitar playing chords, a double bass and a touch of echo on Dylan’s voice.
+The instrumentation is also played out in the same terms of never-endingness (if there could be such a word).
+Acoustic guitar playing chords, a double bass and a touch of echo on Dylan’s voice.

-In one sense such a choice of instruments is quite right: the song is so simple.
+And that choice of instruments feels quite right: the song is so simple.
 He finds her when he is nothing and has nothing or both, she welcomes him in, and he wanders off and loses her, much to his eternal regret.
 She is the shelter from the storm of life – in a world of total doom, crying babies, nails and broken teeth.

-If you want an image for this song, just think of a cottage with no other habitation around, and a howling wind blowing outside, with all manner of evil lurking in the dark as the thunder crashes and rain falls.
+But overall, if you want an image for this song, just think of a cottage with no other habitation around, and a howling wind blowing outside, with all manner of evil lurking in the dark as the thunder crashes and rain falls.
 Then you have it.
-But just remember those opening lines…
+But as you find your own image, just remember those opening lines…

 ’Twas in another lifetime, one of toil and blood